makeitcloudy/makeitcloudy.github.io/_posts/2022-04-08-how-to-use-creative-zen-micro-in-2022.md

 tags: [Audio ,Misc, Legacy]
 categories: [Audio ,Misc, Legacy]
 ---
+It's a pity that this line is not supported anymore on Windows, thankfully it's trivial to make use of it under linux.

 ## Prerequisities

+Apart from windows you'll need linux vm or a physical device, unless there is a way to run gnomad2 on windows (have not been investigating this)
-Creative a Zen Micro
++ Creative a Zen Micro
-Some linux device
++ Some linux

 ## Howto